gazebosim/gz-sim/tutorials/server_config.md

 \page server_config Server Configuration

-Most functionality on Ignition Gazebo is provided by plugins, which means that users can choose exactly what functionality is available to their simulations.
+Most functionality on Gazebo is provided by plugins, which means that users can choose exactly what functionality is available to their simulations.
 Even running the physics engine is optional.
 This gives users great control and makes sure only what's crucial for a given simulation is loaded.